TRaSH-Guides/Guides/docs/File-and-Folder-Structure/How-to-set-up/Synology.md

 !!! tip

-    make sure you delete/remove all your existing dockers from the Docker GUI and also remove your native installs (in Package Center) of these applications !!!
+    make sure you delete/remove all your existing Docker containers from the Docker GUI and also remove your native installs (in Package Center) of these applications !!!
     If you had previously installed apps, make a backup of their config folders or backup through the WebUI of the app.

 If you have followed all the steps and your compose file is ready, run the following commands: